Meyniel's conjecture holds for random graphs: Final remarks

 Secondly, we concentrate on the cop number here, but one can also use our winning strategy for cops to estimate the capture time, that is, the number of steps the game lasts.
 However, let us note that our general purpose result gives relatively weak bound on the capture time, since we did not want to introduce any additional assumptions on the graph that are not necessary for the result on the cop number.
 In particular, we assume only that the diameter of the giant component is at most $n$, whereas for the random graphs it would be $O(\log n/\log \log n)$.

-Thirdly, note that our goal was to show that random graphs a.a.s.\ satisfy the equivalent statement of Meyniel's conjecture: either $G$ is disconnected or $c(G)=O(\sqrt n)$.
+Thirdly, note that our goal was to show that random graphs a.a.s.\ satisfy the following version of Meyniel's conjecture: for all graphs $G$, either $G$ is disconnected or $c(G)=O(\sqrt n)$.
 From that perspective, it is enough to restrict to random graphs with $d > (1-\eps) \log n$ for some $\eps >0$, since sparser graphs are \aas\ disconnected.
-Our results show the cop number is $O(\sqrt n)$ for $d > (1/2+\eps) \log n$.
-This is a natural choice, since for example if $d < (1/2-\eps) \log n$ there will be too many vertices of degree zero, and at this point we would have to restrict the robber to playing on the giant component.
-Proving Meyniel's conjecture holds for the giant component of the random graph when $np<(1/2)\log n$ would be very interesting one.
-We believe some fairly serious adaptations of our argument will let $p$ be pushed down significantly further, but there are several problems revolving around the badly behaved nature of the rate of expansion of neighbourhoods that would make it difficult to reach down as far as $p=c/n$.
+Our results show the cop number is $O(\sqrt n)$ for $d > (1/2+\eps) \log n$ (even though the random graph can be disconnected).
+This is a natural choice, since for example if $d < (1/2-\eps) \log n$ there will be too many vertices of degree zero.
+However, this brings up the natural question of what happens if the robber is restricted to playing on the giant component for $d < (1/2+o(1)) \log n$.
+It would be very interesting to prove Meyniel's conjecture for the giant component of the random graph in this sparse case.
+We believe that some fairly serious adaptations of our argument will let $d$ be pushed significantly below $(1/2) \log n$, but there are several problems revolving around the badly behaved nature of the rate of expansion of neighbourhoods that would make it difficult to reach down as far as constant $d$.

+{\bf Acknowledgment\ } The authors would like to thank the anonymous referee for a careful reading of the paper.